ABODEslc — Award Winning Salt Lake City Real Estate Team

 - How much is my home actually worth in today's market?

-- Your home's value is based on recent comparable sales that actually compare to your home — location, condition, size, number of bedrooms and bathrooms, whether or not you have a garage, and a couple of other factors that appraisers also look at.
-We'll look at what your neighbors' homes have sold for and what's currently listed, then go over the potential market value with you.
+- Your home's value is based on the recent comparable sales that actually compare to your home.
+We are talking about location, condition, size, number of bedrooms and bathrooms, whether or not you have a garage, and a couple of other factors that appraisers are also looking at.
+So when you go to market, what we're going to do is we're going to look at all of your neighbors homes in the area that you live and how much they've sold for, as well as how much they're currently listed for, and go over with you what the potential market value could be.

 - Should I price my home high when selling?